 Somehow it seems more painful when Christians do you wrong than when non-believers do.
 I guess we have higher expectations for people we think should know better.

 When this happens, many singles just disappear from church.

-Other singles have had uncomfortable interactions with church-goers.
+Other singles have had uncomfortable interactions at church.

-For example, there are insecure spouses or partners who don’t like it when their significant other converses with an unmarried person.
+For example, there are insecure church-goers who don’t like it when their significant other converses with an unmarried person.
 Christian couples aren’t exempt from the struggles many couples face.

 If you are single, you may be perceived as a threat to somebody who is married..

 Don’t worry—it's usually not about you.

 5. Some singles feel far from God.